Blog Home / Knowledge / The Global Shift Towards Mandatory Climate-Related Reporting

 Key Requirements in Japan:

-• Companies must provide details on climate governance, risk management, and scenario analysis.
+• Companies must provide details on climate governance (board oversight).

-• Reporting is part of broader efforts to attract global investors by aligning with international ESG standards.
+Strategic Goal: This reporting mandate is part of broader efforts to attract global investors by aligning Japan’s capital markets with international ESG standards.

 5. United States: A Bold Proposal for Enhanced Transparency

-While the United States has yet to implement nationwide mandatory climate reporting, the Securities and Exchange Commission (SEC) proposed groundbreaking rules in 2022 to enhance climate disclosures.
-These rules would require publicly traded companies to disclose their carbon emissions, climate risks, and mitigation strategies.
+While the United States has yet to implement nationwide mandatory climate reporting, the Securities and Exchange Commission (SEC) proposed groundbreaking rules in 2022 to enhance climate disclosures for publicly traded companies.
+This initiative reflects growing pressure from investors and stakeholders for robust climate disclosure practices, signaling a significant shift in the U.S. regulatory landscape.

 Highlights of the SEC Proposal:

-• The proposal aims to ensure that investors have access to consistent, comparable, and reliable climate-related information.
+The proposed rules would require public companies to disclose their carbon emissions, climate risks, and mitigation strategies to ensure investors have access to consistent, comparable, and reliable climate-related information.

-• If finalized, the rule could place the U.S. at the forefront of corporate climate transparency.
+If finalized, the rule could place the U.S. at the forefront of corporate climate transparency by standardizing disclosures for one of the world’s largest capital markets.

 6. Canada: Aligning with Global Standards